 Color: Silver & White

 Pasowee came to us in bad shape but thankfully nothing serious.
-She has minor skin issues that are currently being addressed, most likely caused by stress, neglect and the lack of pre-natal care before having puppies.
-Otherwise, all she needs is some TLC to gain her weight back, good nutrition and a comfortable environment.
+She had minor skin issues that were addressed immediately, most likely caused by stress, neglect and the lack of prenatal care before having puppies.
+All she needed was some TLC to gain her weight back, good nutrition and a comfortable environment.

-She looks a little rough but there's a real beauty in there.
-She will soon be shedding the bad life and we expect her dull and thin coat to be replaced by a healthy and shiny one.
+She looked a little rough when she arrived but has nicely blossomed into a real little beauty.
+She is still shedding some residual from the bad life and her dull and thin coat is quickly replaced by a healthy and shiny one.
 Pasowee is medium size and has the sweetest expression.
 Her eyes not only tell a story, but also how grateful she is to be given this precious chance.

 Behavior with people: